How Much Data Should You Take on Your Next Trip to Singapore

 • A moderate traveller may spend 3-5 hours online, making video calls, posting on social media, and using ride-hailing apps.

-• A heavy traveller may spend 6-8 hours online, binge-watching on Netflix, attending Zoom meetings, etc.
+• A heavy traveller may spend 6-8 hours online, binge-watching on Netflix, attending Zoom meetings, or working remotely.

 Step 2 – Identify your heaviest apps

 Every app consumes a different amount of data than others.
 For precise calculation, note the apps you rely on most.
-The following table shows the data consumption of common apps:
+The following list shows the data consumption of common apps and activities:

 Step 3 – Multiply by the length of stay

 Once you know your daily data usage, multiply it by the number of days of your trip.
 Don’t forget to add a 10-15% buffer, since travellers use more data.
-See example below
+For a one-week trip, it’s recommended to choose a plan with at least 5 GB to avoid running out of data.

 If you are going to use eSIM in Singapore for 10 days, and your daily data usage is 2 GB.
 That becomes 20 GB + buffer = 25 GB